laizaparizotto/churn-prediction-kedro/README.md

 ### Data Understanding:
-- The first dataset, named "Abandono_clientes" contains 10,000 rows and 13 columns, including a target column "Exited" with binary data (1 if the customer has churned, 0 if not).
+- The first dataset, named `Abandono_clientes` contains 10,000 rows and 13 columns, including a target column "Exited" with binary data (1 if the customer has churned, 0 if not).
-- The second dataset, named "Abandono_teste", consists of 1,000 rows and 12 columns, excluding the "Exited" column.
+- The second dataset, named `Abandono_teste`, consists of 1,000 rows and 12 columns, excluding the `Exited` column.

 ### Key Concepts:
 **Customer Churn:** Churn refers to the phenomenon of customers discontinuing their relationship with a company or service.
 In this context, it represents customers who have abandoned the financial institution.